Ukraine men's national goalball team: World Championships

 IBSA World Goalball Championships have been held every four years from 1978.
 Placing first or second in the tournament may earn a berth in the Paralympic Games goalball tournaments.

 2022 Matosinhos

 The team competed in the 2022 World Championships from 7 to 16 December 2022, at the Centro de Desportos e Congressos de Matosinhos, Portugal.
 There were sixteen men's and sixteen women's teams.
 They placed third in Pool D, winning four of seven games, and third in final standings behind Brazil and China.

 Regional championships

 The team competes in the IBSA Europe goalball region.
 Groups A and C are held one year, and Group B the following year.
 Strong teams move towards Group A.

+They commenced their regional goalball journey with the new A Division for the 2005 Neerpelt championships.
+The team came second at the 2019 Rostock and 2021 Samsun championships, before regional champions at the 2023 Podgorica championships.